Kentaree/screeps-docker/README.md

 # screeps-docker
-docker image for a standalone screeps server with mongo + redis
+Setup a standalone screeps server with mongo + redis

+# Instructions
+Insert your [Steam API Key](https://steamcommunity.com/dev/apikey) into the file ".env" Start the server with "sudo docker-compose up"